UOA-FSAE/autonomous/README.md

 5. select autonomous container

 ### Dev environment usage
-Once installed can access dev container from the remote explorer dev containers tab
+After first time setup can access dev container from the remote explorer dev containers tab
 1. click attach to container button (next to container name)

-### Common Issues
+### Known Issues
-- if have integrated graphics or more than 1 GPU may need to specify the id
+- sometimes won't detect dedicated graphics if also have integrated graphics
+  - just use the command ````docker compose -f docker-compose.CPU.yml up -d```` when in autonomous directory to initialise container